Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 Yeah, thanks for joining me.
 It was so fun chatting through all this stuff.
-And you have a very different perspective, like you said, than a lot of people in the industry right now, and I think it'll be great for people to hear.
-So thank you.
+You have a very different perspective, like you said, than a lot of people in the industry right now.
+I think it'll be great for people to hear.
+Thank you.

 Thanks so much for listening.
 If you have a minute, please leave a review in your favorite podcast player.
 You can also stop by chat.subclub.com to join our private community.